Employer Sponsorship Requirements and Risks for Skills in Demand (Subclass 482) and Employer Nomination Scheme (Subclass 186) Visa

 Employers must also ensure that:

-• The visa holder works only in the nominated occupation;
+• The employee only works in the nominated position.

-• Employment conditions are no less favourable than those offered to an equivalent Australian worker;
+• The employee's employment conditions must not be less favourable than those of an equivalent Australian worker.

 Consequences of Non-Compliance

-• Being barred from sponsoring additional visa holders;
+• Be barred from sponsoring additional visa holders for a specific time

 Read our clients’ testimonials on Agape Henry Crux and Accredited Specialist in Immigration Law, Jason Ling.